 View or hide Publisher Extra matches.
 For some newspaper titles, issues still under copyright are part of the Publisher Extra collection, which costs an additional subscription fee.
-Publisher Extra papers date mostly after 1923, though a few date from as far back as 1881; see the included titles and years.
+Publisher Extra papers date mostly after 1923, though a few date from as far back as 1881.
 Each Publisher Extra match listed in your search results has an X at the upper right; click it to hide these matches.

 Clip an article.
 When viewing a newspaper article, click the scissors icon to “clip” a copy, which saves it to your Newspapers.com account.
 Click on Go to Clipping and you can download or share it via e-mail, Facebook or Twitter, or link it to a profile in your Ancestry.com Member Tree.
 You can add a note to a clipping and your friends can see the article even if they don’t subscribe to Newspapers.com.
 Click on the Clippings tab to see and search all your clippings or go here.

 Download an article.
 To save an article to your computer, click the printer icon, choose the portion of the page you want, click Save, and choose a file format, PDF or JPG.
 A PDF file includes source information.